 We love to learn about history in our state, so when I was asked if I would like to visit and check it out, we said yes.

 If you live in the Western, KY area as I do, the drive is about 3 and 1/2 hours, but if you live closer to the Eastern Ky side, then you can visit everything all in a day here.

 It is called Shaker Village of Pleasant Hill, but it is located in Harrodsburg, KY.

-We decided to get the full experience and spend the night there, which I am glad we did.
-Before we arrived, I had people telling me that because it was a Shaker village, we wouldn’t be allowed to sleep together, but no worries!
-Even though it is a Shaker village, they don’t make guests follow their rules.
+We decided to get the full experience and spend the night there.
+Before we arrived, I had people telling me that because it was a Shaker village, we wouldn't be allowed to sleep together, but no worries!
+Even though it is a Shaker village, they don't make guests follow their rules.

-It is not an active Shaker Village, just a historical site, so all the dwelling houses have been turned into hotel accommodations.
+It is not an active Shaker Village.
+It is just a historical site, so all the dwelling houses have been turned into hotel accommodations.

 Each room in the family dwelling houses have been equipped with a mixture of hotel accommodations and older artifacts.

 In our room, we had the most amazing King sized bed that slept great.
 In our room, there was also rocking chairs, a work table, and a high boy dresser — all simpler pieces of furniture from that era possibly.

 If you visit in February, they have a special going on during your stay.
 In your room, you will be showered with roses, chocolate covered strawberries and rose petals to scatter on the bed.
 It makes for a very romantic night away.

 One of the cool things about the dwelling houses is that each one is equipped with community rooms, which is a place where you can sit and hang out, watch a little television, or even play some old fashioned board games.